slowernews/hamster-system/README.md

         Use a prefix for standard / boilerplate files: $ e.g: $curriculum+A007

-        Use a prefix for temporary files: _ e.g: _tempFile
+        Use a prefix for temporary folders where you keep stuff before knowing what to do with them: _ e.g: _standby

 - but don't use these symbols for regular naming: **# @ . - + $ % { } [ ] _**
 - great free tool for [batch renaming](http://www.bulkrenameutility.co.uk/Screenshots.php).